A Survey on Table-and-Text HybridQA: Concepts, Methods, Challenges and Future Directions: Introduction

-To summarize, our contributions include \begin{itemize} \item \textit{First Survey}: To the best of our knowledge, this is the first systematic survey about the HybridQA task with five parts of summarization (Figure~\ref{fig:summary}). \item \textit{Systematic Investigation}: We propose a reasonable comparison of the existing systems to articulate their advantages and shortcomings. \item \textit{Detailed Analysis}: We summarize the main challenges of HybridQA to deepen our understanding of this new task.
-Then we propose several promising future directions. \end{itemize}
+To summarize, our contributions include \begin{itemize}[noitemsep, nolistsep, leftmargin=*] \item \textit{First Survey}: To the best of our knowledge, this is the first systematic survey about the HybridQA task with five parts of summarization (Figure~\ref{fig:summary}). \item \textit{Systematic Investigation}: We propose a reasonable comparison of the existing systems to articulate their advantages and shortcomings. \item \textit{Detailed Analysis}: We summarize the main challenges of HybridQA to deepen our understanding of this new task.
+Then we propose four promising future directions. \end{itemize}